-Vibrato, like chorus and flanger (we’ll get to those shortly) is technically a modulated delay effect.
+Vibrato, like chorus and flanger (we'll get to those shortly), is technically a modulated delay effect.
 These effects work by sending the input signal through a delay line and modulating the delay time with an LFO.

 The same thing happens with the time-compression and time-expansion of samples.
-Stretching an audio sample out will lower its pitch while compressing the time of an audio sample will increase its pitch.
+Stretching an audio sample out will lower its pitch, while compressing the time of an audio sample will increase its pitch.

-In order to reduce any audible lag, the delay time is kept as close to 0 milliseconds as possible and is modulated from there.
+To reduce any audible lag, the delay time is kept as close to 0 milliseconds as possible and is modulated from there.

 Common vibrato effect controls include:

 - Depth: controls the amount of pitch variation by adjusting the amplitude of the LFO.

 - Speed/Rate: controls the speed of the vibrato effect by adjusting the frequency of the LFO.

 - Rise Time/Ramp: controls the initial onset of the vibrato effect once the effect is engaged by adjusting the attack of the LFO envelope.